Real Estate Portfolio: What Is It And How Do You Build One?

 - Hard money loans: A hard money loan, a type of short-term loan, comes from a hard money lender instead of a traditional lender.
 Hard money loans involve individuals or private companies that accept the property itself or another asset as collateral.
 You may consider getting a hard money loan if you prefer less traditional means of getting a loan or a lender denies your loan or mortgage application.
 One example of a hard money lender includes fix-and-flip loans, in which you get your profits back in a lump sum after the home sells.
 Some real estate crowdfunding platforms offer fix-and-flip loans.

 - Conventional bank loans: A conventional mortgage conforms to guidelines set by Fannie Mae or Freddie Mac.
 The federal government does not back these types of loans.

-Live And Breathe Numbers, And Understand The 1% Rule
+Understand The 1% Rule

 You must know your numbers.
 Track every expense and identify which numbers rise to the top – and know the numbers you need to work on.
 Know the 1% rule, a rule of thumb for measuring the price of the investment property against the gross income it generates.
 You can use it to quickly determine how the property should generate cash to make you money or help you determine what you should charge in monthly rent.

 Also, make sure you know the financials of the following items:

 - Economic occupancy: Economic occupancy refers to the percentage of potential gross income that a property achieves during a given period.
 For example, let's say the total potential rental revenue for a collection of properties in January is $100,000 but you only earn $43,000.
 In that case, the economic occupancy for that month equals 43%.

 - Return on investment: Measure all returns on your investments (ROI) in real estate.
 Define your investment priorities and goals.
 Will you invest for cash flow or for appreciation?
 What return on investment will you feel comfortable with?
 Many investors aim to beat stock market returns, which have hovered around 10% over the last century.